learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 Once installed, you can create a database, relation, and tables with the PostgreSQL client called "pgAdmin". pgAdmin is automatically downloaded when using the links above and can be accessed by searching your task bar.
 You can also perform queries on relations and tables through its query tool.
 More information on how to use pgAdmin can be found at this [link](https://www.pgadmin.org/docs/pgadmin4/6.21/index.html).

 If you are using MacOS, you can also run the command `brew install postgresql` in your terminal.
-Note that you also have to have Homebrew installed for this command to work. `brew install postgresql` allows the user to use PostgreSQL on their command line by simply initiating a PostgreSQL environment with the command "psql".
+Note that you also have to have Homebrew installed for this command to work. `brew install postgresql` allows the user to use PostgreSQL on their command line by simply initiating a PostgreSQL environment with the command `psql`.

 For Windows users, the user should download PostgreSQL through the link provided above.
 If the user wants to utilize PostgreSQL on the command line, they must (after installation):
 1. Add the PostgreSQL bin directory path to the PATH environment variable.